Jacobvu84/Jacobvu84/README.md

 I am Jacob (Tên Việt Nam: Vũ Thế Linh).
 I love learning and sharing technical skills.
 I love beautiful things, even code. 𝐈 𝐰𝐫𝐢𝐭𝐞 𝕭𝖊𝖆𝖚𝖙𝖎𝖋𝖚𝖑 𝕮𝖔𝖉𝖊.
 I like to write blogs to share my views or something that is rarely seen.
 Pls follow my posts [here](https://github.com/Jacobvu84/diary-testing)

-Before I introduce myself, I would like to thank you very much for giving me the opportunity to talk about the position of your company.
+Before I introduce myself, I would like to thank you very much for visiting my profile.

 In 2008, I graduated from HP private University with a major in computer science.
 I started my career as a QC Engineer in Vietsoftware company.
 Till now I have given 13 years of my life to this job.